MargeRosen/sr_housing/README.md

 Golden Guide is a platform to easily find all the senior housing information you need to help make the right choice for you or your loved ones!

-Develop a platform -- ONE place to find senior housing listing with
+Develop a platform -- ONE place to find all the senior housing data
 * Facility and elder service details
 * Location and current openings
 * Monthly costs